 Building employee trust is important for the long-term success of your business.
 Employees who trust their managers can be sure that the company is going in the right direction.
-They will probably be more willing to do whatever it takes to help managers reach their goals.
+They will probably be more willing to do whatever it takes to help managers reach their goals and reduce employee turnover.

 One mistake can cause you to lose the trust you’ve worked so hard to build.
-The company must first earn staff trust, and then the staff must keep it up.
-And if you lose their trust, you’ve lost a valuable business asset.
+The company must first earn staff trust, and then the team must keep it up.
+And if you lose their workplace trust, you’ve lost a valuable business asset.

-In this blog post, we’ll discuss why building trust at work is more important than ever.
+In this blog post, we’ll discuss why building trust in the workplace is more important than ever.

 Employee trust is the particular morale that some companies may offer as a benefit.
 Employers can set up different types of trusts for the benefit of their employees.

 Before understanding trust in employees, you need to know the basics of how trust works.
-Trust is a legal arrangement in which one person, called the trustee, holds and manages assets for those who benefit from the trust.
+Trust is a legal arrangement of company culture in which one person, called the trustee, holds and manages assets for those who benefit from the trust in the workplace.
 The word for these people is “beneficiaries.”

 And when staff trust is set up, the people who benefit are the employees.
 Former employees of a company may also be included as beneficiaries.
 Most employee trusts are voluntary.
 This means that the trustee has a lot of say over how the trust is run and often decides who gets shares and when they get them.

 Employee Stock Ownership Plan (ESOP) is an example of trust in employees.
-In this type of arrangement, the employer contributes to the trust.
+In this type of arrangement, the employer contributes to earn employees trust.
 In certain cases, a company may contribute shares as an alternative to or in addition to cash.
-The trustee is tasked with purchasing stocks for the employee’s belief, managing investments, and allocating shares.
+The trustee is tasked with purchasing stocks for the employee’s belief, managing investments, positive relationships, and allocating shares.

 Here are four reasons why trust in employees is essential to your company’s success.

-Employees in high-trust organizations are given the freedom to do their jobs.
-They let their employees do what they think is best after clearly outlining their expectations.
+Employees in high-trust companies are given the freedom to do their jobs for productivity.
+They let their employees do what they think is best after clearly outlining their honest expectations.
 According to a Citigroup/LinkedIn survey, 64 percent of employees would rather take a 10 percent raise than give up more control over their work.
 Building a self-sufficient team, on the other hand, necessitates a high level of trust.
 It’s important for managers and employees alike to have faith in each other, and for managers to have faith in their employees’ abilities and commitment.

-Collaboration is the lifeblood of today’s workplaces.
+Collaboration is the lifeblood of today’s workplace culture.
 Numerous studies have shown that diverse teams are better able to solve problems and develop new solutions than a single individual.
 That’s something that any company would want to promote, right?

 Employees need to have faith that their contributions will be recognized when they work on a team.
 Praising your ideas is a great motivator, but having them stolen is demoralizing and infuriating at the same time.
 Teams with a high degree of mutual trust are more likely to give credit where credit is due.
 That helps to keep collaboration moving along smoothly.